stevenharperja/Thesis/Research/Reading/model compression/Research questions and biblio Fall.md

     - good info on benchmarks for NLP, and measurements

-/// Mainly just has stuff on alternatives to SVD and how SVD has been used I think?
 - Lei Deng, Guoqi Li, Song Han, Luping Shi, and Yuan Xie.
 2020.
 Model compres- sion and hardware acceleration for neural networks: A comprehensive survey.
     Proc.
 IEEE 108, 4 (2020), 485–532. https://doi.org/10.1109/jproc.2020.2976475